© 2014 Walter Bernard

 Walter Bernard was honored on April 11, 2013 with a Lifetime Achievement Award from Time Inc.'s Annual Henry R. Luce Awards.
 Walter was also honored on May 2, 2013 along with his esteemed colleague and mentor, Milton Glaser, with the Creative Excellence Award from the American Society of Magazine Editors (ASME) at the National Magazine Awards Gala.

-We had the pleasure of working with esteemed illustrator Edward Sorel again on his newest book proposal Mary Astor's Purple Diary.
+We had the pleasure of working with esteemed illustrator Edward Sorel again on his newest book proposal Mary Astor's Purple Diary, to be published by Norton in 2016.

 Acting as consultants for ESPN for six years, one of the projects we worked on was Grantland, a sports/literary website created and edited by Bill Simmons.
 We proposed the title in honor of legendary sportswriter Grantland Rice, and developed the original design and site structure.
 Visit Grantland.com.